 Macro & Micro Structure of the Skeletal Muscle, Chemical Composition.
 Sliding Filament theory of Muscular Contraction.
 Types of Muscle fiber.
-Muscle Tone, Chemistry of Muscular Contraction- Heat Production in the muscle, Effect of exercises and training on the muscular system.
+Muscle Tone, Chemistry of Muscular Contraction- Heat Production in the muscle, Effect of exercises and training on the muscular system and skeletal system.